rbisdorff/Digraph3/docSphinx/pearls.rst

       Max.   : +0.9047    Max.   : +0.9460    Max.   : +0.9541
      ==================  ==================  ==================

 The statistical figures confirm the expected noticeable performance enhancement one may obtain with the randomized version of the Bachet ranking rule, providing in fact rankings of a correlation quality very similar to the Copeland rankings.
+Yet, computing a ranking result just from the given ordering of the *self.actions* dictionary  and its reverse ordering may give with a median correlation of +7282 already satisfactory ranking results.

-Mind however that the Bachet ranking rule, unlike the Copeland rule, is not scalable to large or big performance tableaux with hundreds or thousands of performance records.
+Mind finally that the Bachet ranking rule, unlike the Copeland rule, is not scalable to large or big performance tableaux with hundreds or thousands of performance records.
 The integer value of Bachet numbers get indeed quickly huge with the order of the given outranking digraph.
 The :py:class:`~linearOrders.BachetRanking` constructor provides therefore an *ordeLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.

 .. code-block:: pycon